syncfusion-content/javascript-docs/js/Diagram/Node.md

 ## Interaction

 Diagram provides support to drag, resize, or rotate the node interactively.
-For more information about editing a node at runtime, refer to [Interaction](/js/Diagram/Interaction "Interaction").
+For more information about editing a node at runtime, refer to [Edit Nodes](/js/Diagram/Interaction "Interaction").

 ## Constraints

 The `constraints` property of node allows you to enable/disable certain features.
-For more information about node constraints, refer to [Node Constraints](/js/Diagram/Constraints#NodeConstraints "Node Constraints").
+For more information about node constraints, refer to [Node Constraints](/js/Diagram/Constraints#nodeconstraints "Node Constraints").